OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/05-capital-structure-and-dividends.md

 ## 5.3 Models of optimal capital structure

 ### 5.3.1 The trade-off theory
 **The trade-off theory** models the cost of fnancial distress as a broad leverage-related cost category against which the tax advantage of debt is traded off.
+If we ignore the cost of fainancial distress, any company would benefit from being funded 100% from debt, as long as the debt interest is lower than the tax rate.
+In practice, though, there is a cost to living on the edge, and this is where trade-off theory comes into play.

 **Cost of bankruptcy**\
 The **cost of bankruptcy**, (also called **cost of financial distress**) is the costs that have to be incurred if debt is too high.